kigster/auto-dimming-clock/README.md

 WallClock
 =========

-Teensy-based digital clock with rotary encoder button used to set time, and neo-pixels for the fun of it :)
+Digital bed-side clock with a rotary encoder knob (with a button), and a strip of 3 neo pixels illuminating your mid-sleep bathroom trip in pretty colors.
+Built using Teensy, which is an Arduino compatible board with much more power, memory, etc.

-Yes, teensy is probably an overkill for this project, but it does provide some interesting options in the future.
+Yes, teensy is probably an overkill for this project, but it does provide some interesting options in the future – bottom of the clock provides access to Teensy's USB port, it is pretty easy to hook the clock to a computer running Arduino wtih AVR build tool chain.
+This project folder maps to an Exclipse rpeoje

 Overview
 =============